pnnl/tesp/install/Linux/Ubuntu_build.rst

  sudo apt-get -y install libczmq-dev
  # for GridLAB-D
- sudo apt-get -y install libxerces-c-dev sudo apt-get -y install libklu1
+ sudo apt-get -y install libxerces-c-dev sudo apt-get -y install libsuitesparse-dev
+ # end users need only libklu1, which is licensed LGPL
  # if not using miniconda (avoid Python 3.7 on Ubuntu for now)
  sudo apt-get -y install python3-pip